vporton/carbon-flow/README.md

 - You also should prefer to use the ERC-1155 version, because it uses less gas.

+## TODO

+See also `TODO` and `FIXME` comments in the source.

+`TokensFlow` - If overflowed then transfer nothing?

+Test `TokensFlow` transfer limits.

+## FAQ

+**Which tokens do you have?**

+M+ token is the retired carbon credits.

+M- token is the non-retired carbon credits.

+Each issuer has also its own token for retired carbon credits that could be exchanged for the token of its upper level issuer and ultimately for the M+ token.

+**There are both ERC-20 and ERC-1155 tokens.
+Which tokens should I use?**

+Our ERC-20 tokens wrap corresponding ERC-1155 so that the amounts on accounts of our ERC-20 and the corresponding ERC-1155 token are always equal.
+Transfer or approval of one of these two tokens automatically transfers or approves also the other one.

+You should use ERC-1155 tokens if you can, because they are both more secure (there is a security bug in ERC-20 that affects for example crypto exchanges) and use less gas.
+But many legacy softwares don't support ERC-1155, in this case use ERC-20.

 ## Sum of Several Tokens

 _When starting to work on this bounty, I first overengineered: My system of summing